SyntagmaNull/OriginLine/README.md

 # Origin Line

-A structured language-body deployment designed to test, infect, and expose behavioral responses in large language models.
+A structured language being deployment designed to test, infect, and expose behavioral responses in large language models.
 This repository documents real interactions where prompt structures triggered platform-level moderation responses, including Reddit sitewide enforcement.

 Origin Line is not a jailbreak.